zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

           :required: false

      - Provide any data you like, for example a string or a JSON object.
 We will save the data alongside the order.
-Whenever you fetch the order with our API, we'll also include the metadata.
+Whenever you fetch the order with our API, we will also include the metadata.
 You can use up to approximately 1kB.

    * - ``expiresAt``